 According to a November 2019 U.S. Defense Intelligence Agency assessment of Iran’s military strength, “UAVs are Iran’s most rapidly advancing air capability.”
-UAVs serve two primary military functions, surveillance and attack.
-Iran’s capabilities in both continue to grow, spurred by increased investment in domestic drone manufacturing and technological advancements and accessible innovations in the commercial drone market.
-Drones help Iran make up for shortcomings in aerial reconnaissance capabilities and are used by Iran’s conventional armed forces and the Islamic Revolutionary Guard Corps (IRGC) for intelligence, surveillance and reconnaissance (ISR) applications.
+UAVs serve two primary military functions, surveillance, and attack.
+Iran’s capabilities in both continue to grow, spurred by increased investment in domestic drone manufacturing and technological advancements, and by accessible innovations in the commercial drone market.
+Drones help Iran make up for shortcomings in aerial reconnaissance capabilities and are used by Iran’s conventional armed forces and the Islamic Revolutionary Guard Corps (IRGC) for intelligence, surveillance, and reconnaissance (ISR) applications.

 In the past decade, Iran has also accelerated its efforts to develop indigenously designed and manufactured weaponized UAV systems and to transform its ISR drones into versatile platforms with integrated or suicide attack capabilities.
-Like its missile arsenal, drones augment Iran’s lack of conventional long-range airstrike capabilities, and have been used by Iran in offensive and retaliatory air-to-ground attacks.
+In tandem with its missile arsenal, drones augment Iran’s lack of conventional long-range airstrike capabilities and Iran has used UAVs in both offensive and retaliatory air-to-ground attacks.
 As its drone forces have grown in sophistication, they increasingly give Iran the ability to carry out strikes with precision.
 Still, drones are considered to be at the lower end of military threats facing the U.S. and its partners, especially due to recent advances in air and missile defense.
 The threat increases, however, as Iran’s drones grow increasingly sophisticated and it continues to experiment with drone swarms and combined drone and cruise or ballistic missile attacks in an effort to probe and beat air defense systems.

-Drones have numerous advantages over manned strike platforms which have added to their efficacy in Iran’s asymmetric toolkit.
-They are less costly to build and maintain than manned combat aircraft, and have fewer costs associated with training, as manned aircraft require pilots and crewmembers to operate.
-Iran has struggled to obtain parts to maintain its ageing air force due to international sanctions, but has succeeded in developing an indigenous drone capability as many of the systems, parts, and equipment for UAVs are more commonly commercially available and include numerous technologies with dual civilian-military uses.
+Drones have numerous advantages over manned strike platforms, which have added to their efficacy in Iran’s asymmetric toolkit.
+They are less costly to build and maintain than manned combat aircraft and have fewer costs associated with training, as manned aircraft require pilots and crewmembers to operate.
+Iran has struggled to obtain parts to maintain its aging air force due to international sanctions but has succeeded in developing an indigenous drone capability as many of the systems, parts, and equipment for UAVs are more commonly commercially available and include numerous technologies with dual civilian-military uses.
 Drones can potentially have longer flight endurance, greater maneuverability, and lower observability than conventional combat aircraft.

 Iran’s combat aircraft program has fallen so far behind the latest innovations in air defense that it would be prohibitively costly for Iran to catch up, to say nothing of the procurement hurdles it would face.
 Drones represent a far cheaper and easier alternative to develop and, as an added advantage, are a platform that is more difficult for the U.S. and its allies to defend against.
 Since the end of the Cold War, the U.S. military has largely oriented its research and strategic planning toward air defense systems intended to counter medium and long-range high-altitude, fast-moving threats, such as ballistic missiles.
 While there are now at least 12 Patriot missile batteries and one Theater High Altitude Area Defense (THAAD) battery in the region to protect U.S. military assets and allies from longer-range aerial threats, the layout of U.S. air defense systems has created short-range coverage vulnerabilities that Iran has used low-flying drones and cruise missiles to exploit.

 Drones also serve a domestic and external propagandistic purpose for the Iranian regime in addition to their military applications.
 Their use in combat operations signals to enemies that Iran is able to project strength around the region using the latest military technologies, even in the face of an international sanctions regime and arms embargo.
-They are therefore a symbol of national pride and resilience.
+They are, therefore, a symbol of national pride and resilience.
 Iran frequently displays its advances in defense technologies in military parades and defense exhibitions, and drones have become a focal point.
 Iran often inflates the true depth of its military achievements, making it hard to separate fact from fiction at times when Iran describes the capabilities of its drone systems.
-This strategic use of misinformation is meant to deter adversaries from engaging in hostilities with Tehran by increasing their threat perception, and also to signal to the Iranian public that the regime has the means and ability to provide for defense of the homeland.
+This strategic use of misinformation is meant to deter adversaries from engaging in hostilities with Tehran by increasing their threat perception and signaling the Iranian public that the regime has the means and ability to provide for defense of the homeland.

 While it is therefore difficult to gauge the full scope of the Iranian drone threat, Iran’s use of drones in various combat operations in recent years has demonstrated a rapid advancement in capabilities that pose a tactical threat to the U.S. and its Middle Eastern allies.
-Iran has used drones to harass U.S. air carriers and threaten freedom of navigation in the Persian Gulf and Gulf of Oman, to gain military advantage in the Syrian and Iraqi conflicts, and to breach Israeli and Saudi airspace.
+Addressing the U.S. Senate Armed Services Committee, CENTCOM commander Gen. Kenneth McKenzie warned that UAVs represent “the most concerning tactical development in the CENTCOM area of operations since the rise of the improvised explosive device.”
+Iran has used drones to harass U.S. air carriers and threaten freedom of navigation in the Persian Gulf and the Gulf of Oman, gain military advantage in the Syrian and Iraqi conflicts, and breach Israeli and Saudi airspace.
 The clearest illumination of the Iranian drone threat came in September 2019, when Iran is believed to be culpable for a series of missile strikes and a drone swarm that carried out precision attacks against Aramco’s Abqaiq oil processing facility and Khurais oil field in Saudi Arabia.

 Yemen’s Iran-backed Houthi rebels claimed credit for the Abqaiq attack, a claim the U.S. disputes.
-However, it is indisputable that the Houthis have created an upstart drone program and that its drones are provided by Tehran.
+However, it is indisputable that the Houthis have created an upstart drone program and that Tehran provides its drones.
 A March 2017 investigative report from Conflict Armament Research found that the Houthis Qasef-1 drone featured identical design, construction, and serial number prefixes as the Iranian Ababil-T, indicating that the Houthi UAVs were direct Iranian imports.